Ancient Greek warfare: The innovations of Phillip II

 One major reason for Phillip's success in conquering Greece was the break with Hellenic military traditions that he made.
 With more resources available, he was able to assemble a more diverse army, including strong cavalry components.
 He took the development of the phalanx to its logical completion, arming his 'phalangites' (for they were assuredly not hoplites) with a fearsome 6 m pike, the 'sarissa'.
 Much more lightly armored, the Macedonian phalanx was not so much a shield-wall as a spear-wall.
 The Macedonian phalanx was a supreme defensive formation, but was not intended to be decisive offensively; instead, it was used to pin down the enemy infantry, whilst more mobile forces, such as cavalry and hypaspists outflanked them.
 This 'combined arms' approach was furthered by the extensive use of skirmishers, such as peltasts.

 Tactically, Phillip absorbed the lessons of centuries of warfare in Greece.
 He echoed the tactics of Epaminondas at Chaeronea, by not engaging his right wing against the Thebans until his left wing had routed the Athenians; thus in course outnumbering and outflanking the Thebans, and securing victory.

 Alexander's tactics

 Alexander's fame is in no small part due to his success as a battlefield tactician; the unorthodox gambits he used at the battles of Issus and Gaugamela were unlike anything seen in Ancient Greece before.
+The battle of Hydaspes was the first battle that an army from Greece faced a large number of Indian war elephants.

+Hellenistic warfare

+The beginning of the Hellenistic period and the Wars of the Diadochi marked the transition to the Hellenistic warfare.